 We know what Mark Twain looked like, and we think we know what he sounded like.
 Just above see what he looked like in motion, strolling around Stormfield, his house in Redding, Connecticut—signature white suit draped loosely around his frame, signature cigar puffing white smoke between his fingers.
 After Twain’s leisurely walk along the house’s façade, we see him with his daughters, Clara and Jean, seated indoors.
-Above you can see the original murky version, featured on our site way back in 2010.
-Here, a digital restoration (which we can’t embed) does wonders for the watchability of this priceless silent artifact, so vividly capturing the writer/contrarian/raconteur’s essence that you’ll find yourself reaching to turn the volume up, expecting to hear that familiar curmudgeonly drawl.
+Below you can see the original murky version, featured on our site way back in 2010.
+A digital restoration (top) does wonders for the watchability of this priceless silent artifact, so vividly capturing the writer/contrarian/raconteur’s essence that you’ll find yourself reaching to turn the volume up, expecting to hear that familiar curmudgeonly drawl.

 Given the number of Twain vocal impersonations out there, and Edison’s interest in documenting the author, we might be surprised to learn that no original recordings of his voice exist.
 Twain, we find out in the short film below, experimented with audio recording technology, but abandoned his efforts.
 It seems that none of the wax cylinders he worked with have survived—perhaps he destroyed them himself.